SilasMarvin/wasmind/actors/assistant/README.md

 - Filters: `{{ list | length }}`
 - Conditionals: `{% if condition %}`

+### Rendering Process

+1. **Collection**: Assistant receives `SystemPromptContribution` messages from actors
+2. **Validation**: Keys are validated, malformed keys are rejected with errors
+3. **Organization**: Contributions are grouped by section and sorted by priority
+4. **Customization**: User overrides are applied, excluded contributions are filtered out
+5. **Template Rendering**: Jinja2 processes data contributions with their templates
+6. **Final Assembly**: All sections are combined into the complete system prompt

 ### Error Handling
 - Invalid contributions are logged and ignored
-- Template errors fall back to basic system prompt
+- Template rendering errors fall back to basic system prompt
 - Malformed keys are rejected with validation errors

 ## Implementation Details